 Harris M. Bergman '09

-Harris Bergman is an emerging sustainability leader with a penchant for organizational development and change management.
-Harris currently serves as the Organizational Efficiency Manager at Rolyn Companies, Inc, a national disaster restoration and decontamination firm, where he facilitates the creation and implementation of organization-wide efficiency change initiatives.
+Harris Bergman is a process and sustainability leader with a penchant for organizational development and change management.
+Harris serves as the Director of Process and Technology at FIRST ONSITE, Inc., an international disaster restoration and decontamination firm, where he leads a team working on the creation and implementation of new, industry-leading technology and process change initiatives.

 Harris holds a master’s degree in Sustainability Management from American University and an undergraduate degree in Business Management from the University of Tampa.
 Harris is a proud alumnus of McLean School’s Class of 2009.

 Bio Coming Soon